meltwater/served/docs/Plugins.md

 void(served::response &, served::request &)
 ```

-Which is called for every single request.
+which is called for every single request.
 Since the request object in this signature is non const you are free to write plugins that modify the request object.

-Served plugins can either be set to run before each request is sent to a registered handler, or afterwards.
+Served plugins can be set to run either before each request is sent to a registered handler, or afterwards.
 Plugins set to run after the registered handler will be run even if the handler throws an exception.
 The syntax for setting plugins is as follows:

 ```
 // Register a plugin to run before a handler